 One of the essential keys to a healthy dog is a healthy coat.
 This includes both their fur coat and their skin.
 Keeping your Shih Tzu’s coat healthy is for more than just their appearance.
 A healthy coat is necessary as it protects your dog’s skin from harmful weather.

 To ensure your dog has a healthy coat it is essential that your monitor what they consume.
 There are certain nutrients such as fatty acids which promote healthy coats.
-It is important to purchase foods that include these nutrients, or supplement if necessary.
+It is important to purchase foods that include these nutrients, or supplements if necessary.
 Though figuring out the best regiment may take multiple tries, it is well worth it.